SEO is constantly evolving.

 Testing and Results

-I wrote a post about swearing on my blog.
+I wrote a post about swearing on my blog (now removed).
 This was inspired by a post I’d read elsewhere which argued that writers should never swear on a blog, and it got a small level of engagement.

 Please note, I hadn’t even thought of the Comment Collection process at this time, so finding a highly engaged post was not on my agenda.